 Yes.
-A business satisfying the Employee Threshold Test or the Small Business Concern Test above would nonetheless be disqualified from participating in the PPP if it is either: (1) a household employer; (2) engaged in any illegal activity under federal, state or local law (this includes marijuana-related businesses, subject to certain exceptions); (3) has a 20% or more owner who is incarcerated, subject to criminal indictment or has been convicted of a felony within the last five years; or (4) defaulted on an SBA or federal loan or guarantee and caused a loss to the government in the last seven years.
+The Interim Final Rule provides that a business satisfying the Employee Threshold Test or the Small Business Concern Test above would nonetheless be disqualified from participating in the PPP if it is either: (1) a household employer; (2) engaged in any illegal activity under federal, state or local law (this includes marijuana-related businesses, subject to certain exceptions); (3) has a 20% or more owner who is incarcerated, subject to criminal indictment or has been convicted of a felony within the last five years; or (4) defaulted on an SBA or federal loan or guarantee and caused a loss to the government in the last seven years.
 Additionally, ineligible businesses set forth in 13 CFR Section 120.110 are not eligible for PPP loans.